-Working closely and cooperatively with the SDSU Imperial Valley campus, a https://exampus.com/the-normal-valley-campus, a https://exampus.com/the-normal-valley-campus.
+Working closely and cooperatively with the SDSU Imperial Valley campus, a three-year curriculum based on the direct practice concentration is offered.
 Admission to the program is based on the same School of Social Work criteria that is applied to applicants for the SDSU main campus.
 Enrolled students will complete the same 60-unit curriculum, including the field practicums within three years.
 A four-semester field practicum is required and is held in years two and three of the student's program.